OSGeo/PROJ/docs/source/install.rst

 Installation
 ================================================================================

-These pages describe how to install PROJ on your computer without compiling it yourself.
-Below are guides for installing on Windows, Linux and Mac OS X. This is a good place to get started if this is your first time using PROJ.
-More advanced users may want to compile the software themselves.
+These pages describe how to install PROJ on your computer, covering a variety of operating systems.

+There is a section for using package management systems.
+If PROJ is available for a package management system you already use, and you wish to run the release of PROJ offered by that system (usually that's fine), this is is the easiest path.

+There is a second section for building from source.
+This section can be followed if there is no binary package available for your operating and CPU combination or if you wish to install a different version, including the tip of master in git, or pending fixes.
+It is of course also useful to those creating packages.

 Installation from package management systems
 ################################################################################